bozothegeek/romsets-update/README.md

 # romsets-update
-repo to keep script to help romsets update regularly and automatically
+repo of scripts to help romsets update regularly and automatically